Sevastopol Park: Landmarks and structures

-There wa a commemorative monument on the location of the mass burial that had a staircase, but this monument's memorial plaque was removed on 7 June 2024 on the orders of the Dnipro city council to comply with the law "On the Condemnation and Prohibition of Propaganda of Russian Imperial Policy in Ukraine and the Decolonization of Toponymy" (as part of the campaigns to derussificate and decolonization of Ukraine).
-Defensive weaponry are among the components that the architects employed to decorate the monument.
+There was a commemorative monument on the location of the mass burial that had a staircase, but this monument's memorial plaque was removed on 7 June 2024 on the orders of the Dnipro city council to comply with the law "On the Condemnation and Prohibition of Propaganda of Russian Imperial Policy in Ukraine and the Decolonization of Toponymy" (as part of the campaigns to derussificate and decolonization of Ukraine).
 One of the park's distinctive features was the arch in front of the entrance, which eventually collapsed because of structural instability brought on by the trams that went through it every day.
 On 7 June 2024 the memorial plaque was dumped in front of the monument, leaving two big holes in the entire monument.
+Defensive weaponry were among the components that the architects employed to decorate the monument, but these connons were removed in June 2025.
+The cannons were removed by the Dmytro Yavornytsky National Historical Museum of Dnipro, the further fate of the guns was not communicated.

-Following renovation in 2008, a bust depicting Russian admirals and sailors from the Crimean War was placed in the park.
-The busts that all were removed in December 2021 in the park consisted of:
+Following renovation in 2008, busts depicting Russian admirals and sailors from the Crimean War was placed in the park.
+All busts were removed in December 2021.
+The people honored with a bust were: